 Childhood Stroke Project resources

-Our two Childhood Stroke posters raise awareness that stroke happens to children and young people too.
+Our three Childhood Stroke posters raise awareness that stroke happens to children and young people too.
 Download now:

 Our Childhood Stroke handbook explains to children what happens when they have a stroke and also has advice for parents.